ystepanoff/wait-for/README.md

-./wait-for host:port|url [-t timeout] [-- command args] -q | --quiet                        Do not output any status messages -t TIMEOUT | --timeout=timeout      Timeout in seconds, zero for no timeout -- COMMAND ARGS                     Execute command with args after the test finishes
+./wait-for host:port|url [-t timeout] [-- command args] -q | --quiet                        Do not output any status messages -t TIMEOUT | --timeout=timeout      Timeout in seconds, zero for no timeout -v | --version                      Show the version of this tool -- COMMAND ARGS                     Execute command with args after the test finishes
 ```